 A guide to organ donation

-Organ donation: The process
+The organ donation process

-The transplant coordinator will check the state’s donor registry to see if you’re registered as a donor, which serves as legal consent.
+An organ donation coordinator, unaffiliated with the hospital, will check the state’s donor registry to see if you’re registered as a donor, which serves as legal consent.
 If you’re not registered, the transplant coordinator will ask your next of kin for consent.

 - Blood type